davidbanham/cavalry/README.md

 # Installation

 Cavalry expects nginx to be present on the system.
+Ports:
+- 3000 will need to be accessible by the master.
+- 7005 is where nginx is listening
-Port 3000 will need to be accessible by the master.
-Web accessible services, if they ask, will be assigned ports between 8000 and 9000.
+- 8000-9000 Web accessible services, if they ask, will be assigned ports between 8000 and 9000.

 It's in npm, so just:
     npm install -g cavalry